dhaivat1729/Preprocessing_AnteriorSegment/README.md

         2. Not_processed_images: This folder has all those extracted images which are not processed even after running preprocessing algorithm.

         3. Final_images: All the preprocessed images are saved inside this directory.

+	There are some more directories and files, which were used while development of the code for experimental purpose.
+User do not have to worry about those directories.

         Files:
         ------